 MM2H is a government-backed long-term residency initiative offering foreign nationals a renewable social visit pass of 5 to 20 years.
 Launched in 2002 and significantly reformed over the past two years, it now operates under a clear tiered framework with four categories: Platinum, Gold, Silver, and Special Economic Zone (SEZ).

-Key benefits include:
+Key requirements and benefits include:

-- Tax exemption on foreign-sourced income remitted to Malaysia;
+- Tax exemption on foreign-sourced income remitted to Malaysia.

-- Tax-free interest on the mandatory fixed deposit;
+- Tax-free interest on the mandatory fixed deposit.

 - Applicants need comprehensive medical insurance with a minimum coverage of RM80,000 and must pass a medical fitness check.